When to visit the vet?

 - Decreased Pupillary Light Reflex

-- Coma (Deep Unconsciousness)
+- Coma (deep unconsciousness)

-- Coma (Deep Unconsciousness)
+- Coma (deep unconsciousness)

-- Coma (Deep Unconsciousness)
+- Coma (deep unconsciousness)

-- Coma (Deep Unconsciousness)
+- Coma (deep unconsciousness)

-- Coma (Deep Unconsciousness)
+- Coma (deep unconsciousness)

-- Coma (Deep Unconsciousness)
+- Coma (deep unconsciousness)

-The symptoms of a comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+The symptoms of comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. in dogs are usually very obvious.
 The dog is unconscious and does not respond to external stimuli.
-It cannot perform voluntary movements and often lies motionless.
+It cannot make voluntary movements and often lies motionless.

-In some cases, signs such as Disorientation, Unsteadiness, or Convulsions may occur before the onset of the coma.
+In some cases, signs such as Disorientation, Unsteadiness, or Convulsions may occur before the comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. begins.
 These symptoms may indicate an impending deterioration in health and should be taken seriously.

 Diagnosis